eddow/webgpgpu/README.md

 For node, this library uses [node-webgpu](https://github.com/dawn-gpu/node-webgpu) who is really fresh and does not yet allow a smooth ride for all cases (automated testing is possible in some specific circumstances)

-- karma -> test in browser
 - Texture management (for now, only 0/1-D)
   - Code modification for array indexing (for now, only 0/1-D)
   - Code modification to support `f16` immediate values
 - structures
-- Perhaps some canvas output ?
 - Chaining (output become input of next kernel without transfer in CPU memory)
   - Even more complex pipeline management?